Hyakujuu Sentai Gaoranger: Three Org Brothers

 The youngest brother with power over wind.
-He wielded a scythe.
-Killed by Gao God.
+In battle, he wields a scythe.
+He is destroyed by Gao God.
 Voiced by Yukio Yamagata.

 Baron Orgs

-An Org Spirit can acquire a physical form by fusing into an inanimate object, transforming into Baron Org based on the object and can assume its original form for disguise.
+An Org Spirit can acquire a physical form by fusing with an inanimate object, transforming into a Baron Org (バロンオルグ, Baron Orugu) based on the object and can assume its original form for disguise.
 The Baron Orgs are multi-horned desire to become Duke Orgs themselves, usually accepting the offer a Duke Org gives them in return for their own desires coming true.
-Whenever a Baron Org is killed, TsueTsue would wield her staff at the oozy remnants, chanting as the Org Seeds spit out of the staff and onto the puddle, recreating the Org as a giant.
+Whenever a Baron Org is killed, TsueTsue would wield her staff at the oozy remnants, chanting as the Org Seeds shoot out of the staff and onto the puddle, recreating the Org as a giant.